-Each year, the Human Rights Campaign Foundation’s Global Partnership Program provides roughly 20 grants to organizations around the globe whose focus is to advance LGBTQ+ equality in their respective countries.
+Each year, the Human Rights Campaign Foundation’s Global Partnership Program provides around 20 grants to organizations around the globe whose focus is to advance LGBTQ+ equality in their respective countries.
 Each grant, worth up to $5,000, helps support a range of innovative and impactful programs designed to improve the lives of LGBTQ+ people around the world.

 Learn more about some of the recipients, their organizations and the powerful impact of their work:

 “The intersection of race-ethnicity and sexual orientation creates elevated levels of risk of discrimination and stigma, which translate into negative mental health effects through conditions such as depression, anxiety, post-traumatic stress, substance use, psychoactives and the tendency for suicide.
 This also influences access to health care among Afro-descendant transgender people from Chocó in Colombia.
 The Sergio Urrego Foundation is happy to receive this grant from HRC, with which we will be able to inform, educate and prevent the risks associated with the mental health of transgender youth and, in turn, create a support network to minimize the risks of suicide.”

 Tom Twongyeirwe Junior, Universal coalition of Affirming Africans Uganda, Uganda